 Students should turn in any found clothing to the Lost and Found.
 Money, jewelry, glasses or other valuables must be turned in to the office.
+Keeping a lost and found item is considered stealing.

 Please label all lunch boxes, jackets and other outerwear with the student's name and room number (not home address).
-Please check the Lost and Found rack if you are missing an item.
-Items not claimed at the end of the year will be donated to charity.
+At the end of each month, items not claimed will be donated or placed in storage for use during a disaster or donated to charity.